victor-yn/realm-ready/README.md

 		return "id"
 	}
 ```
-Realm will update the existing stored data with the new ones by looking for the primary key.
+Realm will update the existing stored data with the new ones by looking for its primary key.

 > Without this, you will have to delete all the persisted data and then persist the new ones; huge performance costs.